drewcook/drewcook/README.md

 I'm a fullstack developer working in Web3. :rocket:

-I previously was working full-time as a core contributor to the [Aave Protocol][0], mainly on the UI. 👻
+I have been a full-time core contributor to the [Aave Protocol][0], mainly on the app's UI and utilties packages. 👻

 I am also currently contributing to a few other projects, including one I have co-founded, the [Arbor Protocol][2]. 🌳